BrandlMax/is-this-touch/README.md

 #### Rewrite Code for ESP

 Because of the smaller size, Bluetooth and Wifi I wanted to rewrite the code to ESP.
 This way I wanted to understand the code better.
-After a few hours and trying to replace the Arduino "timer register" on the ESP or to find a working alternative or workaround, I put the attempt aside.
+After a few hours and trying to find a alternative for the Arduino "timer register" on the ESP or to find a workaround, I put the attempt aside.
 The best result I could get was the differentiation between touch and no touch, but that was extremely noisy and no different from a normal capacitive sensor.

 ![alt text](.readme/ESPdata.png 'Result of rewriting the Code for ESP')